-- 8.47 Individuals shall not at any time disclose information entrusted to them in confidence in connection with their role or activities in chess, except as required by this Code or by law. - 8.48 Information, which is not confidential and is obtained in connection with their role or activities in chess, shall not be disclosed for personal gain or benefit, nor be used maliciously to damage the reputation of any individual or legal entity. - 8.49 Members of the FIDE Management Board and FIDE Employees may be asked to sign Non-Disclosure Agreements. - 8.50 The obligation of confidentiality shall continue in force indefinitely regardless of whether or not the individual concerned remains subject to this Code or has any connection or mission for or on behalf of FIDE.
+- 8.47 Individuals shall not at any time disclose information entrusted to them in confidence in connection with their role or activities in chess, except as required by this Code or by law. - 8.48 Information, which is not confidential and is obtained in connection with their role or activities in chess, shall not be disclosed for personal gain or benefit, nor be used maliciously to damage the reputation of any individual or legal entity. - 8.49 Members of the FIDE Management Board and FIDE Employees may be asked to sign Non-Disclosure Agreements as a condition of their appointment or employment. - 8.50 The obligation of confidentiality shall continue in force indefinitely regardless of whether or not the individual concerned remains subject to this Code or has any connection or mission for or on behalf of FIDE.